 “Don’t be stupid.
 There’ll always be a lot of time to sleep.
 Or gist.
 There will come a time you’ll spend back to back days doing nothing, after school, and even while in school.
 The weeks after exams.”

 “The one day or one month you have to read for a test or an exam, just do it.
 It’ll come and it’ll pass, and you’ll be back to having fun with life.”

 I didn’t say all that out loud.
 They stayed at the bottom of my heart.
 I couldn’t let it out because of my anxiety.
 But what I could say was,

 “Your goal while in school should be to finish with a good grade, by any means.
 And still, enjoy your time in school.”

 My mind went to my second year of schooling.
 Lectures and participation had been going ok without much effort.
 I was studying an engineering course and being on a 4.00/5.00 GPA, I hadn’t realized, was a big deal.

 The engineering faculty was secluded from the general body of the school.
 It wasn’t premeditated though.
 Various departments just happened to outgrow the school surrounding and chose to expand.
-The available (hence chosen) lands were almost at the outskirts of the school.
+The available (hence chosen) lands were almost on the outskirts of the school.

 So the rest of the school progressed without undue interference from the engineering students, and vice versa.
-The engineering students, thus, managed with the lifestyle of less hippy, more controlled and old fashioned generations.
+The engineering students, thus, managed with the lifestyle of less hippy, more controlled, and old fashioned generations.